AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 AGIBOT A2 vs. Fourier GR-2

 Two Chinese full-size bipedal humanoids targeting different markets.
-The A2 leads in production volume (5,000+ shipped vs. limited GR-2 runs) and has stronger service AI.
+The A2 leads in production volume (10,000+ produced by March 2026 vs. limited GR-2 runs) and has stronger service AI.
 The Fourier GR-2 has 53 DOF (vs. 49+ for A2) and comes from a company with a rehabilitation robotics heritage.
 Fourier's open ecosystem appeal attracts researchers; AGIBOT's enterprise deployments attract operators.

 BotInfo Take: For commercial deployment at scale, AGIBOT's manufacturing maturity wins.
 For research and rehab-adjacent applications, Fourier's heritage and higher DOF count give it the nod.